 China is Kazakhstan's fourth largest source of foreign direct investment (FDI), after the Netherlands, the United States, and Switzerland.
-Total gross inflow of FDI from China, excluding Hong Kong, was USD 18.9 billion between 2005 and 2019, roughly 6 percent of total investment in the time.2 The bulk of Chinese FDI goes into joint ventures in extraction, especially oil and gas and other minerals.
+Total gross inflow of FDI from China, excluding Hong Kong, was USD 18.9 billion between 2005 and 2019, roughly 6 percent of total investment in the time.
+The bulk of Chinese FDI goes into joint ventures in extraction, especially oil and gas and other minerals.
 Other destinations include manufacturing, communications, and service industries.

 Kazakhstan's debt to China was 5.9 percent of its total external debt in April 2021, or USD 9.7 billion, which included government-guaranteed debt of USD 1.39 billion, according to official data.3 Kazakhstan ranks as China's fifth-largest recipient of grants and loans, having received USD 39.01 billion from official Chinese institutions from 2000 to 2017.
-It is among the 10 countries whose hidden debt to China (or loans issued to state-owned

-Kazakhstan's relationship with China is driven by trade and investment enterprises with implicit host government repayment guarantees) amounts to more than 10 percent of GDP.4
+It is among the 10 countries whose hidden debt to China (or loans issued to state-owned enterprises with implicit host government repayment guarantees) amounts to more than 10 percent of GDP.4